mjanser/ansible-role-mysql/README.md

 An Ansible role that installs MySQL or MariaDB server on Fedora, Debian and Ubuntu.

+Upstream versions of MySQL will be installed from https://dev.mysql.com/downloads/repo/apt/ for Debian and Ubuntu and from https://dev.mysql.com/downloads/repo/yum/ for Fedora.

+For upstream MariaDB the repositories from https://downloads.mariadb.org/mariadb/repositories/ will be used.

 ## Requirements

 For configuring the firewall the service `firewalld` has to run and the package `python-firewall` needs to be installed.